Should You Adjust Your Core Metrics Over Time?

 It’s vitally important to know which stage of the product lifecycle you’re in to capture the most relevant information in each stage.
 Look at the data you collect in the early stage as a foundation for metrics to come later on.

 The difference is, you’ll be able to manipulate it in more depth to glean insights that are relevant to each lifecycle stage.
-Also, don’t be afraid to go beyond standard metrics and track core product metrics that are the most relevant to your product.
+Also, don’t be afraid to go beyond standard metrics and track core that are the most relevant to your product.

 If you have a health and diet tracking app, encourage users to enter as much information about their daily activity levels and diet as possible.
 The important metric for you might be to track how many users meet their goals when they commit to entering more data.
 Be flexible and figure out what customer success looks like to you.
 Once you have that, build unique metrics around that and track.
 Adjust these metrics as needed, because user preferences and behaviors are going to change over time.